junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 From the flickering light, they see a small group of cherub statues crowding in on them.
 The little stone babies, barely can stand straight, lie around on the dusty floor, chubby little hands and legs entangled together.
 Looking as harmless and innocent as the ones from Bethesda Fountain looked like initially.
 But they know better than being fooled by the look.

 They stare at the cherubs, edging slowly backward on the stairs, ascending to where the door is.
 Amy moves on higher steps, Dean follows her, keeping a barrier between her and the statues.
-His shadow stretch long in the faint flame and merge with the rest of the darkness.
+His shadow stretches long in the faint flame and merges with the rest of the darkness.

 Amy curses when the match burns her finger.